dedis/cosi/README.md

 In order to sign messages collectively, you first need to define the set of cosigners that will participate.
 To do this, you need to prepare a *group definition* file listing the cosigners to use with their public keys and Internet addresses.
-You may use[our default list of public CoSi servers](https://github.com/dedis/cosi/blob/master/dedis_group.toml) if you wish, or define your own.
+You may use [our default list of public CoSi servers](https://github.com/dedis/cosi/blob/master/dedis_group.toml) if you wish, or define your own.

 CoSi will by default search for a file "group.toml" in the default configuration folders which are `$HOME/.config/cosi/` for Linux systems and `$HOME/Library/cosi/` for mac systems.
-If CoSi did not find anything, the default is to search in the current directory.
+If CoSi did not find anything, the default mechanism is to search in the current directory.

 Once you have a valid group definition, you can sign a file using: